While far from the tallest waterfall in the Pennsylvania Wilds, this waterfall is notable for several reasons.

 There are various spots from which to view the falls, but make sure to stay back from the edge as the currents at the base of the waterfall can be quite strong, so you don’t want to fall in.
 Given how powerful this waterfall can be, I’d imagine the banks are prone to collapsing at just about any point, so make sure to stay far back from them.

 There are several spots from here to view Nelson Falls, though you can really only get a good view from the side of this waterfall.
-However, if you climb up the hillside slightly, you can see the Cowanesque River above the falls as well as the oxbow bend that was bypassed but does still have water, especially during times of high water like when I visited.
+However, if you climb up the hillside slightly, you can see the Cowanesque River above the falls as well as the oxbow bend that was bypassed but does still have water, especially during times of high water like when I visited for the first time.

 Overall, while Nelson Falls is a bit isolated and far from the region’s most impressive waterfall, it’s still a neat spot to explore if you find yourself in northern Tioga County or traveling along Route 15/I-99 near the Pennsylvania/New York border.